 Other notable effects include the regulation of cholesterol deposits in the circulatory system, which can help to reduce risk factors for heart disease!

-Hundreds of studies have referred to lemon essential oil, exploring the dozens of traditional uses.
+Hundreds of studies have referred to the benefits of lemon essential oil, and exploring the dozens of traditional uses.
 Its most prominent component, limonene, is likely the key to its potency, found in many citrus oils.
 Its cancer-fighting antioxidant power is impressive, as well.
 With such a strong foundational composition, it's not surprising that the science is catching up to 1,000-year-tradition at breakneck speed!

 Alzheimer's and Dementia